Canonical Correlation Forests: Inverted Cross Validation

 \section{Inverted Cross Validation}

 To investigate the performance of CCFs on datasets containing few data points relative to the complexity of the underlying structure, we carried out inverted cross validations, training on one fold and testing on the other nine.
 15 such tests were carried out, using the same folds as the original cross validation.
-Table \ref{table:InvertedResultsTable} gives the results on each of the individual datasets and Table \ref{table:InvertedVics} gives a summary of the significant victories and losses.
-The parameters used were the same as for the standard cross validation except that only 200 trees were used for computational reasons.
+Table \ref{table:InvertedResultsTable} gives the results on each of the individual datasets, Table \ref{table:InvertedVics} gives a summary of the significant victories and losses, and Table~\ref{table:rankInverted} shows the average rank.
+The parameters used were the same as for the standard cross validation except that only 200 trees were used.

-The performance of CCFs relative to rotation forests was similar to the standard cross validation case.
-CCF-Bag performed relatively more favourably compared with CCFs , but was still comprehensively outperformed.
-The relative performance of RFs to the other methods improved slightly but it was still the worst performing method by a large margin.

-All methods performed worse than predicting the most popular class for the \textit{fertility} and \textit{wholesale-r} datasets, which gives misclassification rates of 12.0\% and 28.2\% respectively.
-This suggests that it may be beneficial to incorporate information about the overall class ratios into the algorithm in some way.
+The comparative performances were overall similar to the standard cross-validation case, though there were a number of relative changes for individual datasets.
+Two results of particular note were that all methods performed worse than predicting the most popular class for the \textit{fertility} and \textit{wholesale-r} datasets, which gives misclassification rates of 12.0\% and 28.2\% respectively.
+This suggests that it may be beneficial to incorporate information about the overall class ratios into the training algorithms.